Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/radialslider.md

 ![Screenshot](../images/radialslider-snapping.png)

-*A RadialSlider that has snapping enabled and makes use of multiple RingSlice controls to render the snap points.*
+*A RadialSlider that has snapping enabled and makes use of multiple RingSlice controls to render the snap points*

 ### Dragging